-- Transfer of vertical gravity loads through the floor plane (Except under heavily loaded columns and jamb studs see detail F30 A-C) - Provides adequate resistance to racking loads from wind Prevents unsightly deflections of the edge of floor - .
+- Transfer of vertical gravity loads through the floor plane (Except under heavily loaded columns and jamb studs see detail F30 A-C) - 2.
+Provides adequate resistance to racking loads from wind - 3.
 Prevents unsightly deflections of the edge of floor sheeting at the wall interface